openmotics/gateway-service/docker/runner/README.md

 This will setup the basic credentials and config file in the right format to be run in a local docker container.

+Note: for macOS, you will need to install the GNU version of sed (`brew install gnu-sed`).

 ### Virtualenv

 The gateway has a set of python dependencies and will be installed in a virtualenv.
-To do so, run the followig command:
+This is part of the `build` command.
+To do separately, run the followig command:

 ``` shell
 ./container.sh venv
 ```

+## Web frontend

+1. Create a `static` directory in the `config` directory.
+2. Download the gateway-frontend tgz file from https://github.com/openmotics/frontend/releases/latest
+3. Extract the tgz-file in the `static` directory

 ## Running